OwenChen2028/ochengine/README.md

 - **Gravity**: Individual gravity settings
 - **Force**: Accumulator for applied forces

-## Interactive Demos

-### Simulation Demo

-Demonstrates various physics interactions with multiple objects of different shapes and masses interacting with gravity and boundaries.

-### Pong Demo

-An interactive implementation of the classic Pong game with:
-- Keyboard controls (W/S for left paddle, Up/Down arrows for right paddle)
-- Physics-based ball movement
-- Collision response

 ## How to Use

 ### Requirements

 - C++ compiler with C++11 support
-- SFML library
+- SFML library: `sudo apt install libsfml-dev`

 ### Running the Demos

-1. Compile the project with your C++ compiler, linking against SFML
+1. Compile the demo: `g++ EngineDemo.cpp -lsfml-graphics -lsfml-window -lsfml-system`
-2. Run the executable
+3. Run the executable
-3. Use the menu to select a demo:
+4. Use the menu to select a demo:
    - Enter `0` for the simulation demo
    - Enter `1` for the interactive pong demo
    - Enter `2` to reload the scenes
    - Enter `-1` to exit

-### Extending the Engine
-The engine can be extended by creating new shape types (inheriting from the Object class), implementing collision detection for these shapes, adding support for tags, etc. Feel free to explore and build upon this foundation to create your own unique games and physics simulations.